-Lysine is one of the most important amino acids, and also more difficult to get once you’re on a vegan diet.
+Lysine is one of the most important amino acids for vegans, and also more difficult to get once you’re on a vegan diet.

 But even though it’s more difficult, it’s still not hard, especially if you eat vegan lysine-rich foods often.